MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

   - 100 analysts attached to other corporate functions with an estimated growth of less than 5% annually.

   - Only Contoso employees can access the solution.
-This control explicitly excludes any direct access by third parties or externals.
+This control explicitly excludes any direct access by non-Microsoft parties or externals.

 - The solution must have: